 Major intersections along route or near two omikoshi (portable shrines) at Imperial Palace

-The festival is held annually on October 22nd (subject to weather).
+The Jidai Matsuri festival or (Festival of Ages) is held annually on October 22nd (subject to weather).
 It is made up of 2,000 people outfitted in colourful garments, elaborate amour and other pieces befitting the nobility and samurai classes.
 Around 70 animals (horses and oxen); a procession that stretches two kilometers long starts at the Imperial Palace and winds its way through the streets of Karasuma and Oike until it finishes at Heian Shrine.
 The regal garments, armour and weapons are some of the interesting highlights of the different eras.

 The Jidai Matsuri is one of Kyoto's three largest festivals along with the Aoi and Gion festivals.
 Even though the Festival of the Ages sounds steeped in hundreds of years of tradition, it actually started in 1895, the year the Heian Shrine (replica of original Imperial Palace) was built.